-Nutcombe Holiday Cottages are close to some great places to eat.
+Nutcombe Holiday Cottages are close to some great places to eat and the majority of them are dog friendly.
 Here are some of our favourites.
 Click on the individual places to visit their websites.

 The Fox & Goose Parracombe has to be our favourite place to eat.
 They offer fresh fish, game and prime local meats and good local ales.
 The best steak we’ve ever tasted.
 Many ingredients are sourced locally which means the menu varies with the seasons.
 As well as the usual pub classics, there are usually 2 or 3 other fish dishes, steak, duck and game, plus an extensive range of vegetarian dishes such as traditional cauliflower cheese to bean and pasta specialities.

 ...and of course there's always a whole board full of delicious desserts too, not to mention our sumptuous Sunday roasts.
+It is also dog friendly.
+Just let them know when booking.
 EX31 4PE Tel: 01598 763 239

 The Black Venus is believed to be the only inn in England bearing this name.
 It is a splendid old stone-built pub that enjoys a wonderful situation on Exmoor; with lots of character including low ceilings and original beams.
 The food is homemade and the ale is local.
-There are many circular dog walks that start from the pub including the historic Packhorse Bridge and Challacombe church.
+Your dog is welcome and there are many circular dog walks that start from the pub including the historic Packhorse Bridge and Challacombe church.
 EX31 4TT Tel: 01598 763 251

 Sawmills is newly opened in 2016 and offers good gastro-pub type food.
 They offer fresh sustainable fish from the Ilfracombe fishing boats, Appledore and South Devon and all their beef is from local Devon & Exmoor suppliers.
+Dog friendly inside and out.
 EX34 9SJ Tel: 883388

 Constructed to resemble a deck of cards, The Pack O Cards was built on a plot of land measuring 52ft x 52ft, has four floors (representing the number of suits in a pack), 13 doors on every floor and 13 fireplaces (number of cards in a suit) and, prior to window tax, the panes of glass in all the windows added up to the total of the numbered cards in a pack.

 Plenty of free car parking, and less than a 10-minute gentle stroll to the sea, the Pack o' Cards has a good selection of real ales and lagers and you can enjoy meals in the restaurant or riverside garden.
+The restaurant is split into three rooms, some of which are dog friendly.
 There is a large playground for the children and in the summer they have barbeques in the garden and an excellent Sunday carvery.
 EX34 0ET Tel: 01271 882300

 Ancient and picturesque building with excellent food.
 Be warned though, their sandwiches are huge!!!
 Set right on the harbourside at Lynmouth with lovely views out to sea.
 Perhaps not particularly child friendly, but dogs are allowed in the bar area.
 Serving the very best in fresh seasonal produce, their menu has something for everyone, from fish lovers to vegetarians, with an ever-changing selection of specials to reflect the best of the coast and countryside.
 Depending on the season, you can expect anything from prime lobster to fresh sea bass and local mussels.
 EX35 6EG Tel: 01598 753 223